Nadia27/DrumKit/README.md

 * Caching DOM queries and what they return i.e., one element, HTML Collections, or NodeList.<br/><br/>
           * The difference between Node List and HTML collections i.e., live and static list <br/>
                 * HTML Collections - are live list and return elements.<br/>
-                * Node List - are static list that return any all kinds of nodes.<br/>
+                * Node List - are static list that return any and all kinds of nodes.<br/>